ficanovak/Automated-Media-Collector/README.md

 ## What's included

-Within the download you'll find common assets providing both compiled and minified variations.
+Within the download you'll find a folder with media and bot script.
 You should see something like this:

 ```text
 Automated-Media-Collector/